 A combination of minimum grade point attainment and the completion of all courses and requirements in The Honors Program curriculum is required for graduation from the program.
 Course requirements in the programs may vary according to students’ date of matriculation.

 Honors Online is a dimension of The Honors Program devoted to supporting the particular needs of Honors students who are completing their course work remotely.
 A full suite of Online programming and planning tools is available to students in The Honors Program Canvas site.
-Synchronous Virtual workshops on all dimensions of the program are offered regularly at convenient times for students to be Online.
-A dedicated, Online Honors Program peer advisor is on duty daily to answer the questions and to address the concerns of our remote learners.

 Students who are admitted into and active in the Honors Program and meet certain requirements are eligible for the IU East Honors Program Scholarship.
 You must apply for this scholarship annually through the central IU Scholarships application.
 Available to sophomores, juniors, and seniors.